Laendrun/artistfinder/README.md

 # To-Do - Backend

-- [ ] Move all middlewares in the same file so that makes only one path to require in all files

 ## User with multiple roles

 - [ ] Find a way to add multiple roles to a user.